 - ADHD is a medical condition that affects how well someone can sit still, focus, and pay attention.
 People with ADHD have differences in the parts of their brains that control attention and activity.
 This means that they may have trouble focusing on certain tasks and subjects, or they may seem “wired,” act impulsively, and get into trouble.

-- Puberty can be a time of mixed feelings for parents and pre-teens.
+- Autism and Puberty can be a time of mixed feelings for parents and pre-teens.
 It may be a time of pride and celebration, as well as a time of worry and confusion.
 It is hard for pre-teens to understand the many changes that come along with puberty.
 Also, parents may feel unsure of how to explain these changes to their child.All parents eventually face the challenge of teaching their children about the natural changes of puberty.
 However, parents of pre-teens with ASD may need the help of additional strategies to ease the transition.
 Our aim in developing this tool is to provide guidance on the subject of puberty that can be directly applied to pre-teens with ASD.
 In doing so, we hope to increase families’ understanding of puberty and their ability to adapt to these changes with confidence.

 - Disabled Children’s Relief Fund (DCRF), a non-profit 501(c)(3) organization, provides disabled children with assistance to obtain wheelchairs, orthopedic braces, walkers, lifts, hearing aids, eyeglasses, medical equipment, physical therapy, and surgery.
 Blind, Deaf, Amputees, and children with Cerebral Palsy, Muscular Dystrophy, Spastic Quadriplegia, Encephalitis, Rheumatoid Arthritis, Spina Bifida, Down’s Syndrome, and other disabilities receive assistance.
 DCRF focuses special attention on helping children throughout the U.S. that do not have adequate health insurance, especially the physically challenged.
 In some cases, DCRF may be the last resort…